GEOG 882: Geographic Foundations of Geospatial Intelligence

 Objectives - After completing Lesson 06 you should be able to:

 Visit the Lesson 06 Checklist for the complete list of readings and assignments.

-PART 3: HOMELAND SECURITY & DISASTER MANAGEMENT
+UNIT 3: HOMELAND SECURITY & DISASTER MANAGEMENT

 Objectives - After completing Lesson 07 you should be able to: